ibexa/documentation-developer/docs/administration/configuration/configuration.md

 !!! caution "Special characters"

-    Avoid using special characters in your configuration files, avoid especially Unicode characters from the ["Other" (`C`) categories (such as control or format characters)](https://en.wikipedia.org/wiki/Unicode#General_Category_property).
+    Avoid using special characters in your configuration files.
+More specifically, don't use Unicode characters from the ["Other" (`C`) categories](https://en.wikipedia.org/wiki/Unicode#General_Category_property), such as control or format characters.

     Make sure your IDE displays them.

-Be careful when copy-pasting from a word processing software or a PDF (it might content hidden character like [soft hyphen](https://en.wikipedia.org/wiki/Soft_hyphen).
+    Be careful when copy-pasting text from a word processing software or a PDF, because it might contain hidden characters like the [soft hyphen](https://en.wikipedia.org/wiki/Soft_hyphen).

 ### Configuration handling